-If you do use a spreadsheet, be sure to format the cells in your document as Plain Text, and try scanning several example barcodes to verify that the SKU populating in the document matches the SKU in Back Office exactly.
+If you do use a spreadsheet, be sure to format the cells in your document as Plain Text, and try scanning several example barcodes to verify that the Barcode (SKU) populating in the document matches the Barcode (SKU) in Back Office exactly.

 1. Go to the App Store on your iPad

 You will need a Google account for this process.
 If you use Gmail, use the same user name and password to log in here.